Timing crucial in achieving pregnancy

 Source

-Stock Photo credit: LesKZN
+Photo credit: Pregnancy test,

-All rights reserved
+Some rights reserved

 TODAY'S BOOK SUGGESTION:

-Take Charge of Your Fertility (Teach Yourself)by Heather Welford
+Take Charge of Your Fertility (Teach Yourself)

--- explains everything the prospective parent may need to know as they face the physical, emotional and practical challenges of trying for a baby.
+-- Explains everything the prospective parent may need to know as they face the physical, emotional and practical challenges of trying for a baby.

 It covers health issues in full, from basic biology and an explanation of fertility and cycles to outlining what supplements are useful and what aren't, and how you can maximize your chances by following a healthy diet and cutting alcohol or nicotine intake.